MONMOUTH CENTER

 MONMOUTH CENTER was designed by the Kahn & Jacobs and Abbot & Merkt firms.
 Ground was broken on May 12, 1958.
 The open-air complex was to encompass approximately 693,000 leasable square feet and consist of a main retail floor and service basement; this level accessed by two tunnels.

-The mall dedication was officiated by CBS TV's Mike Wallace.
-In attendance were F. Bliss Prince (Mayor of the Borough of Eatontown) and David L. Yunich (President of Bamberger's).
+The grand opening was officiated by CBS TV's Mike Wallace.
+In attendance were Fraser Bliss Prince and David L. Yunich (president of Bamberger's).
 The festivities concluded with the release of thousands of orange, blue and white balloons.

 Three new anchors were built.
 A 2-level (159,200 square foot), Newark-based Hahne's ["haynz"] opened its doors on March 4, 1974.
 J.C.
-Penney's 3-level (202,600 square foot) unit was dedicated September 8, 1976.
-Lastly, a 3-level (264,600 square foot), New York City-based Abraham & Straus was completed in 1978.
-New inline tenants were signed as part of the renovation.
-These included Kay-Bee Toys, Sam Goody Music, C.B.
-Perkins Tobacconist, Deb Shops, Spectrum India, Shear Honesty Haircut Designers Unisex Salon and La Crepe Restaurant.
+Penney's 3-level (202,600 square foot) unit was dedicated on September 8, 1976.
+Lastly, a 3-level (264,600 square foot), New York City-based Abraham & Straus would debut on April 24, 1978.

-The shopping center had been given an interior face lift in 1987.
+The mall had been given an interior face lift in 1987.
 A more comprehensive overhaul was done between 1994 and 1996.
 First, a vacant Caldor store was demolished, leaving its basement intact.
 Two store blocks in the vicinity were knocked down and a new enclosed section built.
 This incorporated the Caldor basement and two remaining store blocks.

 Three store blocks had also been bulldozed on the northwest corner of the mall.
 These were replaced by a new entrance and inline stores such as Jos.
 A. Bank and Mozzarella's Pizza.
 When completed in 1996, the remodeled MONMOUTH MALL encompassed 1.5 million leasable square feet and contained over 150 stores and services.
+The mall's movie megaplex was rebranded by Loews Theatres in 1998.

 In October 2002, the complex was sold again.
 The new proprietor was a joint venture of New Jersey's Vornado Realty Trust and New York City's Kushner Companies and Ashkenazy Acquisition Company.

 The rebranding of anchor stores continued into the 21st century.
 Stern's closed and re-opened, as a Reading, Pennsylvania-based Boscov's, in October 2001.
 The Wiz (nee' Nobody Beats the Wiz) pulled their proverbial plug in the fall of 2002.
 The Wiz space became a Burlington Coat Factory on November 19, 2004.
 This store moved out of MONMOUTH MALL in February 2008.
 Boscov's shuttered their store in October.
+The movie megaplex was rebranded, as an AMC-Loews venue, in 2005.

 A small-scale mall expansion got underway in April 2008.
 63,000 square feet of selling space was added in the northeast parking area.
-Freestanding structures housed new Bobby's Burger Palace, Chipotle Mexican Grill and Jared The Galleria of Jewelry stores.
+Freestanding structures housed new Bobby's Burger Palace, Chipotle Mexican Grill and Jared the Galleria of Jewelry stores.
 These opened between December 2008 and May 2009.

 In addition, a (30,400 square foot) Barnes & Noble was built at the mall's northwest entrance, taking space previously occupied by Mozzarella's Pizza.
 The new book store held its grand opening on November 4, 2009.
-Another newly-built structure housed Joe's Crab Shack, which welcomed its first diners in December 2011.
+Another newly-built structure housed Joe's Crab Shack, which welcomed first diners in December 2011.

 Kushner Companies formed a joint venture with Brookfield Properties in May 2017.
 A second MONMOUTH MALL redevelopment plan was drawn up, which was approved by the local governing body in July 2018.
 A mixed-use complex, known as THE HEIGHTS AT MONMOUTH, would be created, consisting of retail, restaurant, entertainment and medical office components.
 Over 600 high-end residential units would also be built.